alanng10/Malaysia/Docue/a.md

 Diaga meaning is not tagged with the existence of specifc human race.

 Diaga meaning is not tagged with the existence of specifc human kind.

+Diaga word has spell.
+The spell is:
+"D" for Done Live.
+"i" for inter any.
+"a" for any class.
+"g" for galaxy time.
+"a" for all kind.